What is guerrilla marketing?

 What is commando marketing?

-Commando marketing is a term invented by the Asymmetric Applications Group, a global marketing agency that specializes in competitive strategy and asymmetric marketing.
+Commando marketing was invented by Asymmetric Marketing LLC, a global marketing agency specializing in competitive strategy and asymmetric marketing.

-Asymmetric’s view is that businesses need guerrilla marketing strategies and tactics, but we should execute them using sophistication, discipline, and excellent tools.
+Asymmetric believes businesses need guerrilla marketing strategies and tactics, but we should execute them with sophistication, discipline, and excellent tools.

-These guerrilla marketing campaigns should be executed by intelligent, motivated, and well-trained professionals with a clear understanding of the concepts espoused by guerrilla marketing.
+These guerrilla marketing campaigns should be executed by intelligent, motivated, and well-trained professionals who understand the concepts espoused by guerrilla marketing.

 Principles of commando marketing